 Gage was raised in a family business, was a purchasing manager for Ingersol Rand and retired after 25 years with Lockheed Martin Corporation.
 He has received the Phelan Award and grants from the California Council for the Humanities, the Mining History Association and The Book Club of California.
 His work has been recognized by the Society of California Pioneers in Santa Clara County and the Holyer an Gof Awards in Cornwall, UK.
 He was made a Cornish bard in ceremonies at St. Just, Cornwall in 1998.

-Fall 2019 Gage will teach a four-week course on Cornish History and Culture in the Osher Life Long Learning Institute at Sierra College in Grass Valley.
-For details and registration see the on-line catalog at
+Gage teaches a four-week course on Cornish History and Culture in the Osher Life Long Learning Institute at Sierra College in Grass Valley.
+For details and registration see the on-line catalog at www.sierracollege.edu/olli.

 Gage lives in Grass Valley with his wife, Ilka Weber.
 He is past president of the California Cornish Cousins and a licensed lay preacher at St. Thomas Episcopal Church, Sunnyvale and Emmanuel Episcopal Church, Grass Valley.